If you would

 relief and comfort in an often painful world.

-table of her apartment kitchen looks like a Vermeer painting), but,
+her apartment kitchen looks like a Vermeer painting), but,

 unexpectedly, the sounds were the most haunting to me: of the strange,